 Category Archives: surveying

-Types of Levelling – Uses and advantages
+Types of Levelling in Surveying – Uses and advantages

 Types of levelling – Leveling is a branch of surveying that deals with computing and determining the relative heights between different points with respect to the datum.
 The purpose of leveling is for determining the elevation of a point and establishing the same at a given elevation.
 Moreover leveling deals with the computation of measurements in the vertical plane.
 There are different types of leveling in Surveying.
-In this article, we will discuss the purpose and types of leveling.
+In this article, we will discuss the purpose advantage and types of leveling.

-Purpose of levelling
+Purpose of levelling in Surveying

-• To determine the elevation of points.
+• Establishing Elevations : To decide the elevation of points by establishing the height differences between points.

 • To prepare contour maps.